cncoulter/camcoulter.com/About.md

 <figure class="About__Headshot">
     <img
 	alt="Cam Coulter smiles at the beach.
-They wear glasses, a purple shirt, and a gray sweater." width="300" height="400"
+They wear glasses, a purple shirt, and a gray sweatshirt." width="300" height="400"
 	src="/assets/images/cam-coulter.jpg"
 	srcset="